 A compact city, there is lots to do around Savannah as well.
 Escape the city and enjoy a bit of a different kind of cultural experience.
 Here are some ideas that are easy for a Savannah solo staycation.

-Fort Pulaski & Cockspur Island Lighthouse
+Fort Pulaski and Cockspur Island Lighthouse

 Bonaventure Cemetery